martimesteves1/reddit-memes/CONTRIBUTING.md

 brew install make
 ```

-or with `xcode-select` in the terminal:
+Or with `xcode-select` in the terminal:

 ```bash
 xcode-select --install